The Build with Boundaries Story

 Physically, I was robotic – on autopilot, doing all the things – working, rushing for school pick-ups, cooking, cleaning, looking after my kids, spending time with everybody – but myself.
 I was helping with my mothers’ chemo trips and later helping care for her at home, where she was at peace.
 Mentally I was utterly exhausted.
 Emotionally, I was heartbroken beyond belief.
 Sadly my mother passed away exactly 10 months to the day we were given her cancer diagnosis.

 Having taken some time off work – once again, I found myself in the same position as many years earlier – with an impending return to work.
-This time my life had been turned upside down and bit by bit, I had lost my Mother.
+This time my life had been turned upside down, I had lost my Mother.
 My heart wasn’t in anything and I wanted to quit my job BUT I also knew financial circumstances were changing for us and the “one day” that my husband and I had planned (since forever) – where I could leave my corporate career – was coming soon.
 There was light at the end of the tunnel, I just had to be patient and hang in there for a while longer – for my family.